flow4u/mydre-upload-sdk/python/README.md

 ```

 ## Configuration Setup
-Create an upload.json file in your project using single or multi-workspace configurations:
+Create an `upload.json` file in your project.
+The library automatically supplies the default `base_url` (`https://andreanl-api-management.azure-api.net/v1`), so you only need to provide your workspace credentials.

-### Multi-Workspace Configuration
+### Option 1: Multi-Workspace Configuration (Recommended)
 ```json
 {
   "DEMO_WORKSPACE": {